- adalis at rpi dot edu

 My group has been involved in modeling information trust.
 Contextual elements of information trust incorporate both the expertise and integrity of sources, reliability of transmission channels, information features regarding its correctness as well as its impartiality and the expertise of the reader.
 One of our contributions to this field is the introduction of Nela Toolkit, demoed at WWW 2018 and data sets we have made available to the research community for analyzing news and media landscape in U.S.

 I think teaching is a collaborative process.
 I feel most accomplished when my students take an active role in their learning and demand more from me as their instructor.
-The courses I teach frequently are Database Systems and Computer Science I. I was honored to be the recipient of the 2015 Trustees' Outstanding Teacher Award at Rensselaer Polytechnic Institute.
+The courses I teach frequently are Database Systems and Computer Science I. I was deeply honored to be the recipient of the 2019 David M. Darrin Counseling Award (given by my lovely students) and 2015 Trustees' Outstanding Teacher Award at Rensselaer Polytechnic Institute.